rjcoelho/dotfiles.rcm/README.md

 ## TODO
 - Maybe drop prezto? or replace with zsh-users/prezto
-- Slimdown spacevim by removing all layers by default
+- Maybe merge spacevim into bootstrap